Louisa Yeomans King: Career

 King believed that gardening and garden clubs could be important forces to promote democracy and peace.
 In 1911, she founded the Garden Club of Michigan, serving as its first president.
 Two years later, she was one of the cofounders and original vice-presidents of the Garden Club of America in Philadelphia (GCA), which had a substantial influence on how landscape architecture developed as a profession in subsequent decades.

 In 1914, she helped to found the Women's National Agricultural and Horticultural Association, which two years later changed its name to the Woman's National Farm & Garden Association (WNF&GA).
 King, who served as the first president of the WNF&GA from 1914 to 1921, saw horticulture and gardening as a means for women to establish themselves in the world; under her guidance, the WNF&GA established scholarships for women to pursue academic study of agriculture, botany, and landscape architecture.
 During World War I, the WNF&GA and GCA helped organize the Woman's Land Army of America: 15,000 so-called "farmerettes" worked in agriculture, replacing men called into military service.
 For her role in these efforts, King was awarded the National War Garden Commission’s bronze medal.

 In the postwar years, gardening in small suburban plots grew in popularity, spurred by the nine-volume series of books that King edited (and some of which she wrote), known as "The Little Garden" series.
 These books were directed at a wider audience than that of King's earlier books, which spoke to the affluent.
 King's descriptive prose was supplemented by plant lists, garden diagrams, photographs, and illustrations.

 Later life and death

 Her husband's unexpected death in 1927 forced the sale of Orchard House.
 King traveled in Europe and then settled in New York.
 She bought a home in South Hartford, New York, naming it Kingstree, and set up a smaller garden there.
 She established the state's first plowing contest.
 She continued to lecture and write; and she served as a gardening advisor to Montgomery Ward in 1936.

 A supporter of the United Nations, Louisa King proposed an International Horticultural Society, writing, "Gardeners never fight with each other."

-Louisa King died on 16 January 1948 at her daughter's home in Milton, Massachusetts; her ashes are scattered at Kingstree in South Hartford.
+Louisa Yeomans King died on January 16, 1948, aged 84, at her daughter's home in Milton, Massachusetts; her ashes are scattered at Kingstree in South Hartford.